Containers & Kubernetes Security Baselines

 Azure Container Registry (ACR)

-ACR stores and scans container images used by AKS.
-Premium SKU is required for private endpoints, geo-replication, and content trust (image signing).
+ACR stores container images used by AKS.
+Premium SKU is required for private endpoints, geo-replication, and customer-managed key scenarios.
+Pair it with Defender for Containers and CI/CD gates for image scanning, provenance, and promotion control.

 Baseline Controls